About the Instruments

 Arabic Oud - العود العربي

 The Oud is an ancient instrument, with a 5000 year long history in the cradle of civilization: the Middle East.
 The instrument has 12 double coursed strings, no frets, and a bowl shaped body that gives the instrument a deep, rich sound.
 Many forms of Oud playing exist from North Africa to Southwest Asia.
 I lean more toward the Egyptian style but also like to blend musical dialects from the Mediterranean to Mesopotamia together into something new.

 Chinese Pipa - 琵琶

 The Pipa is a 4 stringed lute with a 2000 year long history in China.
 Most scholars agree that todays modern Pipa is a Sinicized version of an Iranian instrument related to the 'Oud.
 The instrument has gone through many changes since then, such as upgrading the silk strings to metal and changing the playing technique from using a large handheld plectrum to plastic nails taped to all 5 fingers.

 Persian Tar - تار ایرانی

-The Tar is the national instrument of Iran and Azerbaijan.
+The Tar is the national instrument of Iran.
 It has 3 double course strings and frets tied at micro-tonal intervals.
 The body is carved from a single Mulberry trunk and has many natural materials native to Iran attached to it.
 The frets are goat sinew, the bridge is water buffalo horn, the neck is camel bone, and the resonating membrane is a lamb skin.
 Honey and bamboo nails are used instead of modern construction methods.
 The instrument is plucked with a small bronze cone topped with a mixture of wax and charcoal.